creditkarma/thrift-typescript/README.md

 Then in your service client you could just throw the exception as you would any JS error `throw new MyException({ message: 'whoops', code: 500 });`

-##### Service
+#### Service

 Services are a little more complex.
 There are two parts to a service.
 There is the `Client` for sending service requests and the `Processor` for handling serving requests.
 The service `Client` and the service `Processor` are each generated classes.
-They are wrapped in a `namespace` that has the name of your service.
+They are wrapped, along with some other internal objects, in a `namespace` that has the name of your service.

 Given Thrift: